ʻAta: Slavers and evacuation

 The whaler-turned-slaver Grecian next tried to kidnap more slaves from the Lau Islands, but was not successful there.
 At Niuafouʻou, the second island in Tonga to be affected, Grecian was able to kidnap only 30 people. ʻUiha was to be the third, but there the islanders had actually been able to reverse roles and ambushed the slaver Margarita instead.

 Grecian never made it to Peru.
 Probably near Puka-Puka in the Tuamotus, it met another slaver, the General Prim, which had left Callao in March.
 Because Grecian never obtained a labour licence from Peru, General Prim was more than willing to take the 174 Tongans back to port, where it arrived on 19 July.
-Meanwhile, however, the Peruvian government, under pressure from foreign powers and also shocked that its labour plan had turned into a slave trade, had already cancelled all labour importation licenses on 28 April.
+Meanwhile, however, the Peruvian government, shocked that its labour plan had turned into a slave trade, had already cancelled all labour importation licenses on 28 April.
 General Prim and other ships were not allowed to land their captured South Pacific slaves on Peruvian soil, but instead the Peruvian government chartered ships to take them home.

 By the time the Adelante, chartered to return the Tongans, finally left on 2 October 1863, many had died or were dying from contagious diseases.
 In addition, Captain Escurra of the Adelante, which had been one of the most successful slavers before the licenses were revoked, had no intention to take them home after being paid $30 per head.
 Instead, he marooned them on uninhabited Cocos Island, well off the route to Tahiti, claiming the 426 kanakas were affected with smallpox, endangering his crew.
 200 survivors were left when the whaler Active passed along and found them on 21 October.
 Finally, in November, the Peruvian warship Tumbes came to save the survivors, who had dwindled to just 38.
 They were brought to Paita, where they apparently were absorbed into the local population.

 Meanwhile, in Tonga, King George Tupou I, having heard of the kidnappings, sent three schooners to ʻAta to evacuate and to resettle the remaining population of Kolomaile (about 200 people) to ʻEua, where they would be safe against future attacks.
 Until modern times, the Vehi family were wrongfully dogged by rumours they had sold the villagers into slavery.
 McGrath was arrested in Bluff, New Zealand, for tax evasion at the end of November 1863, and the owner of the Grecian laid additional charges that McGrath had disappeared with the ship after being commissioned in 1861 for a whaling expedition.